apache/druid/docs/operations/metrics.md

 |`ingest/kafka/maxLag`|Max lag between the offsets consumed by the Kafka indexing tasks and latest offsets in Kafka brokers across all partitions.
 Minimum emission period for this metric is a minute.|dataSource.|Greater than 0, should not be a very high number |
 |`ingest/kafka/avgLag`|Average lag between the offsets consumed by the Kafka indexing tasks and latest offsets in Kafka brokers across all partitions.
 Minimum emission period for this metric is a minute.|dataSource.|Greater than 0, should not be a very high number |

-## Ingestion Metrics (Kinesis Indexing Service)
+### Ingestion metrics for Kinesis

-These metrics are applicable for the Kinesis Indexing Service.
+These metrics apply to the [Kinesis indexing service](../development/extensions-core/kinesis-ingestion.md).

 |Metric|Description|Dimensions|Normal Value|
 |------|-----------|----------|------------|